-- Monitor board actions to assure that they are consistent with the board's own rules and policies and with other obligations imposed by agencies whose authority supersedes the board's own authority; - a.
-Conduct and monitor all board meeting deliberations to assure that board discussion and attention are focused on board issues, as defined in board policy (see GC-3) and conducted with consistent protocol.
-The Chair will: - Refrain from repeating, summarizing or disagreeing with members' comments as discussion is facilitated; - Speak to issues in turn as do other members; - Permit discussion of action items during business meetings only after a motion and second; - Recognize members in order for them to speak; - Not offer motions or seconds while serving as presiding officer. - b.
-Assure that board meeting discussions are productive, efficient and orderly; - Chair board meetings using the authority normally vested in the chair as described in Robert's Rules of Order, unless otherwise listed in board governance; - d.
+- 1. Monitor board actions to assure that they are consistent with the board's own rules and policies and with other obligations imposed by agencies whose authority supersedes the board's own authority; - a Conduct and monitor all board meeting deliberations to assure that board discussion and attention are focused on board issues, as defined in board policy (see GC-3) and conducted with consistent protocol.
+The Chairwill: - Refrain from repeating, summarizing or disagreeing with members' comments as discussion is facilitated; - Speak to issues in turn as do other members; - Permit discussion of action items during business meetings only after a motion and second; - Recognize members in order for them to speak; - Not offer motions or seconds while serving as presiding officer. - b.
+Assure that board meeting discussions are productive, efficient and orderly; - Chair board meetings using the authority normally vested in the chair as described in Robert's Rules of Order; unless otherwise listed in board governance; - d.
 Lead timely board meeting debriefings and periodic self-assessments to ensure continuous process improvement. - 2.
-Make all interpretive decisions of board policies in the Governance Culture and Board/Superintendent Relationship sections, using reasonable judgment. - 3.
-Compile and facilitate the board's summative evaluation of the superintendent.
+Make all interpretive decisions of board policies in the Governance Culture and Board/Superintendent Relationship sections, using reasonable judgment. - Compile and facilitate the board's summative evaluation of the superintendent.

-- 4. Represent the board as its official spokesperson about issues decided by the board and other matters related to official board business. - When necessary, sign all contracts and reports authorized by the board, other than employee contracts, except as otherwise provided by law. - 6.
+- 4. Represent the board as its official spokesperson about issues decided by the board and other matters related to official board business; however, nothing herein shall prohibit the Board Chairman from designating a proxy to speak on the Board's behalf in his stead. - 5.
+When necessary, sign all contracts and reports authorized by the board, other than employee contracts, except as otherwise provided by law. - 6.
 Nominate members of all board committees, subject to board approval. - 7.
 On behalf of the board, and in concert with the Vice-Chair and the superintendent, develop proposed board meeting agendas consistent with the board's annual calendar. - 8.
 Establish a procedure to ensure that board members with overlapping districts are represented in appointing advisory board members. - 9.
 The Chair is not authorized to make any interpretive decisions about policies created by the board in the Results and Operational Expectations policy areas.
-The superintendent may use reasonable interpretation of board governance.
+The superintendent may use reasonable interpretation of board -governance.
 The board will make any final determination on interpreting board governance. - 10.
 The Chair is not authorized to exercise any authority as an individual to supervise or direct the superintendent.